 What should you do if you have both required and optional fields on your form?
-Most designers use red asterisks to tell users which fields need filling out.
-But this is a common practice on forms today that needs serious reconsidering.
+Most designers use red asterisks to mark required fields.
+This is a common practice on forms today that needs reconsideration.

-When you mark all of your required form fields with red asterisks it creates a lot of visual noise that makes your form messy and unclear.
-This visual noise slows users down because they have to first figure out what the asterisks mean before they can feel comfortable filling out the form.
+When you mark all of your required form fields with red asterisks it creates a lot of visual noise that makes your form unclear.
+This visual noise slows users down because they have to first figure out what the asterisks mean before filling out the form.
 Some forms don’t even point out what the red asterisks mean leaving most users in the dark about what to do.

 The red asterisks are alarming and confusing to users